Would you like to try out going vegan? There are now LOTS of groups who can help you:

 Reasons to be vegan, including: Animal liberation, disease prevention, mental health, physical health, worker's rights, societal change, redistribution of food, land and resources, regeneration of the environment and fish stocks.

 Farmed animals are contained in a life which was not of their choosing, and then die young.
 Female cows only make milk when they have recently had babies.
 However, since humans want the milk it is not profitable to keep the calves.
 As such, 100,000 male calves are shot by the dairy industry annually.
 Similarly, 30 million surplus male chicks are gassed or shredded.
-The conditions on farms are such that 12% of pigs die before they can be slaughtered.
+The conditions on farms are such that many animals die on the way to be slaughtered.
 Law breaking is common in slaughterhouses.

 Slaughterhouses are difficult places to work, with low (and decreasing) wages.
 The rate of non-fatal injury in the meat industry is two times higher than in all other manufacturing.
 Workers also experience high rates of: fatality, repetitive strain disorder, problems relating to fume inhalation, illnesses from contract with ill animals, somatization, anxiety, anger, hostility and psychoticism.
 Imagine the life of the poor person who kills your food.